Here's a quick guide and tips to help you out early game in the Card Battle RPG mobile card game Vanguard ZERO.

 - Update your decks after drawing new cards.

 Grade 0 FV (First Vanguard)- Your FV card can be any card but it's best to use the one that would help your deck's strategy.

-- NOTE: If you want to use Royal Paladin's Barcgal as your FV, make sure to add Critical and Stand Triggers (or Stand Triggers only) to your Grade 3 filler cards.
-Be careful not to use your useful Grade 3 cards because you'll need to discard them while using Barcgal early on.
+- Example: If you want to use Royal Paladin's Barcgal as your FV, make sure to add Critical and Stand Triggers (or Stand Triggers only) to your Grade 3 filler cards.
+Be careful not to use your useful Grade 3 cards because you'll need to discard them while using Barcgal's skill early on.